Forest Research Institute (India): In popular culture

-More than half a dozen movies Dulhan Ek Raat Ki, Krishna Cottage, Rehnaa Hai Terre Dil Mein, 404, Paan Singh Tomar, Nanban, Student of the Year, Student of the Year 2, Dilli Khabar, Yaara, Genius, Dear Daddy and Maharshi were majorly shot in this campus.
+More than a dozen movies Dulhan Ek Raat Ki, Krishna Cottage, Rehnaa Hai Terre Dil Mein, 404, Paan Singh Tomar, Nanban, Student of the Year, Student of the Year 2, Dilli Khabar, Yaara, Genius, Dear Daddy and Maharshi were majorly shot in this campus.

-Television commercial ad of Bournvita was also shot here.
-Punjabi song Pyaar tere naal he and Sajjan Raji by Satinder Sartaj also shot here.
+A television commercial ad of Bournvita was also shot here.
+Punjabi song Pyaar tere naal he and Sajjan Raji by Satinder Sartaj was also shot here.

 Web series like Puncch Beat is also shot here.

 Rash Behari Bose worked here as a head clerk, before becoming a full-time participant in the Independence movement.